thomasyu888/synpy-sdk-client/docs/EvaluationServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.EvaluationServicesApi(api_client)
+    api_instance = evaluation_services_api.EvaluationServicesApi(api_client)
-    id = 'id_example' # str | the ID of the project
+    id = "id_example" # str | the ID of the project
-access_type = synclient.ACCESSTYPE() # ACCESSTYPE | The type of access for the user to filter for, optional and defaults to <a href=\"${org.sagebionetworks.repo.model.ACCESS_TYPE}\">ACCESS_TYPE.READ</a>  (optional) active_only = False # bool | If 'true' then return only those evaluations with rounds defined and for which the current time is in one of the rounds.  (optional) (default to False) evaluation_ids = 'evaluation_ids_example' # str | an optional, comma-delimited list of evaluation IDs to which the response is limited  (optional) limit = 10 # int | Limits the number of entities that will be fetched for this page.
-When null it will default to 10.  (optional) (default to 10) offset = 0 # int | The offset index determines where this page will start from.
+    access_type = ACCESSTYPE("CREATE") # ACCESSTYPE | The type of access for the user to filter for, optional and defaults to <a href=\"${org.sagebionetworks.repo.model.ACCESS_TYPE}\">ACCESS_TYPE.READ</a>  (optional) active_only = False # bool | If 'true' then return only those evaluations with rounds defined and for which the current time is in one of the rounds.  (optional) if omitted the server will use the default value of False evaluation_ids = "evaluationIds_example" # str | an optional, comma-delimited list of evaluation IDs to which the response is limited  (optional) limit = 10 # int | Limits the number of entities that will be fetched for this page.
+When null it will default to 10.  (optional) if omitted the server will use the default value of 10 offset = 0 # int | The offset index determines where this page will start from.
 An index of 0 is the first entity.
-When null it will default to 0.  (optional) (default to 0)
+When null it will default to 0.  (optional) if omitted the server will use the default value of 0

+    # example passing only required values which don't have defaults set
     try:
         # Gets Evaluations tied to a project.
+        api_response = api_instance.get_evaluations_by_content_source_paginated(id)
+        pprint(api_response)
+    except synclient.ApiException as e:
+        print("Exception when calling EvaluationServicesApi->get_evaluations_by_content_source_paginated: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Gets Evaluations tied to a project.
         api_response = api_instance.get_evaluations_by_content_source_paginated(id, access_type=access_type, active_only=active_only, evaluation_ids=evaluation_ids, limit=limit, offset=offset)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling EvaluationServicesApi->get_evaluations_by_content_source_paginated: %s\n" % e)
 ```